 I obtained my medical degree from Alexandria University in Egypt in 1986.
 My basic surgical training took me to Redditch, Coventry, Oxford and Falkirk leading up to the Fellowship of the Royal College of Surgeons in Ireland in 1993.

 My training in orthopaedic surgery was in the mid-Trent region, leading to the Fellowship of the intercollegiate board of the Royal Colleges in Trauma and Orthopaedic Surgery in 1999.

-I currently practice as a consultant in the arthroscopy unit at The Royal Orthopaedic Hospital and the trauma unit at University Hospital Birmingham NHS Trusts.
-My practice focuses on arthroscopic (key hole) and open reconstruction of the shoulder, elbow and knee, including joint replacement, cartilage surgery, shoulder instability, rotator cuff repair and anterior cruciate ligament reconstruction.
+I currently practice as a consultant in the arthroscopy unit at The Royal Orthopaedic Hospital, Birmingham and the trauma unit at University Hospital Birmingham NHS Trusts.
+My practice focuses on running clinics to asses and treat knee, shoulder and elbow arthroscopies (key hole) as well as open surgery reconstruction of the shoulder, elbow and knee, including joint replacement, cartilage surgery, shoulder instability, rotator cuff repair and anterior cruciate ligament reconstruction.